tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 * Wraith SuperHive https://www.gamefront.com/games/bridge-commander/file/super-hive
 * SGU Destiny with Ancient Shuttle https://www.gamefront.com/games/bridge-commander/file/sgu-destiny-with-ancient-shuttle
 * "FIX-DS9FXbelow1dot2.py" file is required for the weapons to work accordingly on KM.
 This file can be found in several of CharaToLoki's (my) mods, including this one.
-* "Automated Destroyed System Repair" and "FIX-FoundationTech20050703ShipInstanceDetach.py" from the Babylon 5 Super-Pack mod https://www.gamefront.com/games/bridge-commander/file/stbc-babylon-5-mod
+* "Automated Destroyed System Repair", "Simulated Point Defence" and "FIX-FoundationTech20050703ShipInstanceDetach.py" from the Babylon 5 Super-Pack mod https://www.gamefront.com/games/bridge-commander/file/stbc-babylon-5-mod
 *** The latter is required because "FIX-FoundationTech20050703ShipInstanceDetach" is recommended for a better and cleaner game experience, but with complex mods with complex technologies it is a must.
 Additionally, this pack contains a few technologies that the pack does not directly use per-se, but some ships may.
 *** "Automated Destroyed System Repair" can also be downloaded from the Borg Adaptation Mod https://www.gamefront.com/games/bridge-commander/file/borg-adaptation-mod-defensive (SMALLER FILES IN TOTAL, but requires to download )
 ** Or from